ipsy-md/docs/docs/cluster/cecile/slurm.md

 scontrol show partition compute # allows you to see partitions present and limitations
 ```

-## Interactive jobs with Open On Demand
+## Interactive jobs with Open OnDemand

 !!! warning "No batch jobs inside an interactive job"
     Do not start slurm batch jobs (single or array jobs) from an interactive job session.
 This mis-use might create unwanted behaviors and terminate your jobs prematurely.
 In case you need to launch a batch job, open a new non interactive Open On Demand session and launch it from there.